By Jan Hjortstrand, SDKSkyt, Slagelse

 POMW II

-The stage is set for the second part of POMW at Hanebjerg Shooting center, and I was somewhat excited about the further course of the coming days.
+The stage is set for the second part of POMW at Hanebjerg Shooting Center, and I was somewhat excited about the further course of the coming days.

-INFirst of all, we had to shoot caliber 22, which, to be honest, I didn't really think was anything special after all the years in the military - sound and recoil are limited.
+Initially, we had to shoot caliber 22, which, to be honest, I didn't really think was anything special after all the years in the military - sound and recoil are limited.

 Annoyingly enough, however, I already have to revise my opinion after the first shot on the 25-meter range.
 Despite the dry training, I find that it is not exactly super easy to collect all the shots as desired.
 Immediately, my math teacher brain seeks to explain the situation – trigonometry, minimal change in gun angle + the distance = the need for control/proper shooting technique.